Since 1976

 In 1976, Keith D. Yates, one of the original black belts of Allen R. Steen (the Father of Texas Karate) founded the Southwest Tae Kwon Do Association.
 It was the early days of the martial arts in America, and there were few associations which maintained quality standards and credible programs for both instructors and students.
 The group was born out of that need, and that need has driven it for well over four decades.

-But one thing has not changed—the AKATO is still committed to the benefits of the traditions of the martial arts while acknowledging that the arts must keep up with the ever-changing society in which we live and practice our various styles and skills.
-With members in seven states the AKATO is not the biggest martial arts organization around but it is one of the most credible and well-organized.
+The AKATO is committed to the benefits of traditional martial arts while acknowledging that we must keep up with the ever-changing society in which we live and practice.
+We are not the biggest organization but are one of the most credible and well-organized.

 OUR PURPOSE